 Taylor Nutting, Williams ’14 (WM S’12): “Searchable Sea Literature” website, and a feature article titled “‘I’m de end!
-I’m de start!’: Eugene O’Neill’s Fireman Character in The Hairy Ape,” forthcoming in Power Ships magazine.
+I’m de start!’: Eugene O’Neill’s Fireman Character in The Hairy Ape,” in the spring 2015 issue of Power Ships magazine.
 Taylor went on to a paid internship at Mother Earth News.

-Eleanore MacLean, Kenyon ’15 (WM F’13), funded by Kenyon College and Williams-Mystic, “Searchable Sea Literature” website with forthcoming peer-reviewed biographies of Joseph Mitchell and Exy Johnson, research for UPNE’s “America and the Sea” series, and wrote a feature article titled “The Legacy of Exy Johnson: The Matriarch of American Sail Training,” forthcoming in Sea History magazine.
+Eleanore MacLean, Kenyon ’15 (WM F’13), funded by Kenyon College and Williams-Mystic, “Searchable Sea Literature” website with forthcoming peer-reviewed biographies of Joseph Mitchell and Exy Johnson, research for UPNE’s “America and the Sea” series, and wrote a feature article titled “The Legacy of Exy Johnson: The Matriarch of American Sail Training,” forthcoming in fall 2015 issue of Sea History magazine.
 Eleanore conducted primary research at Mystic Seaport for her final American Studies/Education senior thesis.

 Lani Willmar, Williams College ’15 (WM S’13), funded by Williams College Class of ’57: significant work with “Searchable Sea Literature” website.

 Leah Feldman, Colgate University ’14 (WM S’13), funded by Williams-Mystic: “Searchable Sea Literature” website work, including peer-reviewed biography Richard Dey.
-She wrote a feature magazine article titled “Ocean Reveries” for The Colgate Scene, which won an award for graphic design.
+She wrote a feature magazine article titled “Ocean Reveries” for fall 2014 issue of The Colgate Scene.
+The article won an award for graphic design.

 Gabrielle Joffe, Williams College ‘11 (WM S’10), funded by Williams-Mystic: “Searchable Sea Literature” website, wrote and illustrated a short article “Flying Fish” for Sea History magazine (2010), and designed and launched the website “The Afterlife of Sir Patrick Spens.”